dhaar-data/DSC180B-project/README.md

 * Inference/Bootstrapping: TO-DO
 * Run all:
     * To run the entire process on the dataset specified in `config/data-params.json`, run `python run.py all`
-    * To run this process on test data, run `python run.py test`
+    * To run the entire process on test data in `test/testdata`, run `python run.py test`

 ## Running the Project
 1. Clone this repo